Vpet95/prompt-sync-plus/README.md

 });
 ```

-This library also provides a helpful utility for defining key codes:
+[This tool](https://www.toptal.com/developers/keycode) is incredibly helpful for key code discovery, however this library also provides a helpful utility for specifying key codes by name:

 ```js
 import promptSyncPlus, { Key } from "prompt-sync-plus";